-The question of human dignity as an ethical matter is of central importance for the church, academy and society.
-This module focuses on the meaning and challenges of human dignity in reference to political ethics, sexual ethics and bio-ethics.
+The question of human dignity as an ethical matter is of central importance for the church, academy, and society.
+This module focuses on the meaning and challenges of human dignity in reference to political ethics, sexual ethics, and bio-ethics, discussing various contested issues in these fields, and possible consequences.
+Throughout the module the question of human dignity as an ethical matter is emphasised through engagement with the insights gained from the Bible, tradition, reason, and experience.